 Core Values Education

-The attention to Core Values Education enhances a student’s academic performance in school.
-All subjects can be taught through the lens of character development.
 The goal of Core Values Education in the Lower School is to develop thoughtful, just, and compassionate students.

 |Saint Mary's Hall serves as the charter organization for the parent-led Cub Scout Pack #496.
 For girls, the scouting program begins with Daisies and continues to the Junior Girl Scout level in Form 5.
-Both boy and girl scouts participate in community service projects and are an integral part of the annual Veterans' Day Ceremony held each year.
-The scouts line the sidewalks and greet all veterans and military personnel and escort them to a reception.
+Both Boy and Girl Scouts participate in community and campus service projects, and they are an integral part of the annual Veterans' Day Recognition Ceremony.|

-Every day in the Lower School begins with Morning Moments and in Montessori & Kindergarten the teacher and students greet one another in Circle Time.
-On Mondays, students and teachers enjoy chapel and the celebration of faith.
-Every day, a Core Value is emphasized, pledges are recited, patriotic songs are sung, and Bible verses are read in both English and Spanish.
-One day a week is devoted to the celebration of student volunteer work in the community.|
+|Each Monday, Wednesday, and Friday, Forms 1 - 5 students begin their day with Morning Moments, and in Montessori & Kindergarten the teacher and students greet one another in Circle Time.
+On Mondays, students and teachers enjoy Chapel and a celebration of faith.
+Each day, a Core Value is emphasized, pledges are recited, patriotic songs are sung, and Bible verses are read in both English and Spanish.
+One day a week is devoted to the celebration of students' volunteer work in the community.|